Brussels: Media

 Brussels is a centre of both media and communications in Belgium, with many Belgian television stations, radio stations, newspapers and telephone companies having their headquarters in the region.
-The Belgian French-language public broadcaster RTBF, the Belgian Dutch-speaking public broadcaster VRT, the two regional channels BX1 (formerly Télé Bruxelles) and Bruzz (formerly TV Brussel), the encrypted BeTV channel and private channels RTL-TVI and VTM are headquartered in Brussels.
+The French-language public broadcaster RTBF, the Dutch-language public broadcaster VRT, the two regional channels BX1 (formerly Télé Bruxelles) and Bruzz (formerly TV Brussel), the encrypted BeTV channel and private channels RTL-TVI and VTM are headquartered in Brussels.
 Some national newspapers such as Le Soir, La Libre, De Morgen and the news agency Belga are based in or around Brussels.
 The Belgian postal company bpost, as well as the telecommunication companies and mobile operators Proximus, Orange Belgium and Telenet are all located there.

 As English is spoken widely, several English media organisations operate in Brussels.
-The most popular of these are the English-language daily news media platform and bi-monthly magazine The Brussels Times and the quarterly magazine and website The Bulletin.
+The most popular of these are the English-language daily news media platform and bi-monthly magazine The Brussels Times and the website The Bulletin.
+Dutch-language public broadcaster VRT has also English version of its online news.
 The multilingual pan-European news channel Euronews also maintains an office in Brussels.